43 Summer Health Dangers You’re Probably Ignoring

 Heat-related car-seat deaths

-Each year, more than 36 children die from the heat after being forgotten in a car, and the majority of those incidents happen in the summer.
+Each year, more than 30 children die from the heat after being forgotten in a car, according to the National Highway Traffic Safety Administration (NHTSA).
 Texas and Florida have the dubious distinction of being the states with the most deaths, but it can happen anywhere—and things can get deadly fast.
-According to CNN, the temperature of a car can go up by 20 degrees in just 10 minutes, and children’s body temperatures rise three to five times fast than adults’.
-You may think that Forgotten Baby Syndrome only happens to “bad” parents, but there’s actually a scientific reason that your brain goes on autopilot, and that type of judgment could put your child at risk.
+A child’s body temperature rises as much as five times faster than an adult’s, according to the NHTSA.
+When a child is forgotten in a hot car, their temperature can rise so fast, they could die within a few minutes.
 So always check the backseat before exiting your car, and think about leaving your purse or cell phone back there to help you remember.
+(Here are the products you should avoid using on your baby.)

-While we all know that we shouldn’t leave food in the heat for too long, many people don’t keep a close eye on the clock when they’re at a party or picnic.
-But they should if they don’t want to get sick.
+While we all know that we shouldn’t leave food in the heat for too long, we still forget to keep a close eye on the clock at a party or picnic.
+There are some surprising foods that can give you food poisoning.
 According to the FDA, food shouldn’t stay in the so-called danger zone—between 40 and 140 degrees Fahrenheit—for more than two hours.
 That number gets knocked down to just one hour if the mercury rises above 90.
 That’s when bacteria, mold, and yeast start forming on your food and release waste products and toxins.
-Here are 8 rules that will help you avoid food poisoning.
+(Here are rules that will help you avoid food poisoning.)

 Undercooked, contaminated, and otherwise dangerous food